infumap/infumap/docs/deployment/raspberry-pi.md

 ### Initial VPS Setup

+Create a VPS running Debian 12 using your vendor of choice.

+The smallest instance size will suffice, since we will not use the VPS instance for anything other than forwarding through https web requests to the Raspberry Pi device.

+Note: I actually use this VPS instance to host a number of custom made data services (that I don't make public) which expose information via the infumap protocol.
+I link out to these from my main Infumap

+Use public-key authentication, with a different key to your Raspberry Pi.

 Install prerequisites:

     apt update && sudo apt upgrade
     apt install wireguard

+We will use wireguard to create a secure, persistent, reliable network between our VPS instance and Raspberry Pi.

 Generate the VPS wireguard keys: